DESIGNING, DATA & THE CUSTOMER EXPERIENCE.

 #4, 8 - Conversion optimisation & Mapping cross-channel experiences.
 These are the most re-visited pages with negative connotations within our user flow (Google Analytics).
 Do people have what they need to succeed with installation and calibration without having to visit these pages over and over again?

+You have made such a great impact in a short space of time.
+I am a fan of your work".
+GM - Energy Products and Markets - Powersensor.
 For Powersensor mapped an end-to-end journey of all app screens, install documentation, support artifacts, info from resellers, customer feedback data + feedback from the product team, and my own experiences installing the physical product and working through the 'how to install & use' app steps.
+To find out how I used various datasets on Powersensor or other projects to reveal customer and business insights and highlight opportunities, get in touch!

 #1 - Storytelling and reporting.
 Through foundational research found out what is needed to make this transformation successful: we should be solving 2 problems.
 Helping people find their perfect pet, addressing the stigma that rescue pets = problem pets.
 This means addressing all doubts and concerns that arise through the whole process of finding and buying a rescue pet, to stop consumers from putting it in the 'too hard basket'.